Security-Onion-Solutions/securityonion-docs/rules.rst

 ----------------

 -  optimized for Snort
--  Snort SO (Shared Object) rules will only work with Snort
+-  Snort SO (Shared Object) rules only work with Snort not :ref:`suricata`
 -  same rules as Snort Subscriber ruleset, except rules only retrievable after 30 days past release
 -  **free**

+Since Shared Object rules won't work with :ref:`suricata`, you may want to disable them using a regex like ``'re:soid [0-9]+'`` as described in the :ref:`managing-alerts` section.

 | For more information, see:
 | https://www.snort.org/downloads/#rule-downloads
 | https://snort.org/documents/registered-vs-subscriber